Owned and Operated

 Preferable Purchasing Principles Responsible Service Provider Principles Building Principles Paper Procurement and Use Policy Packaging and Merchandising Principles Post-Consumer Recycling Strategy and Upcycling Policy

-Our goal is to switch to 100% renewable electricity in our global owned-and-operated facilities by the end of 2022.
-By 2025, we plan to be a zero-waste-to-landfill company.
+Our goal is to switch to 100% renewable electricity in our global owned-and-operated facilities by the end of 2025.
 Becoming zero-waste means that almost everything that leaves our doors will go to recycling or compost—not the landfill.
 There will always be some outlier materials that we can’t find a home for, but we are actively minimizing their use.
 To do so, we will have to change many of our operations, purchasing practices and behaviors.